threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_payment.md

 JSX> wallet.add_trustline('TFT','GBOVQKJYHXRR3DX6NOX2RRYFRCUMSADGDESTDNBDS6CDVLGVESRTAC47')
 ```

-After setting the trustline you can receive `TFT` from issuer `GBOVQKJYHXRR3DX6NOX2RRYFRCUMSADGDESTDNBDS6CDVLGVESRTAC47`.
+After setting the trustline you could receive `TFT` from issuer `GBOVQKJYHXRR3DX6NOX2RRYFRCUMSADGDESTDNBDS6CDVLGVESRTAC47`.

 # Making a reservation

-Now that we have a wallet with funds and trustlines we can create a reservation.
+Now that we have a wallet with funds and trustlines we could create a reservation.
 We will use the ZosV2 sal in Jumpscale to create and pay for a reservation.

 Example: